avoidik/osticket/README.md

 ### What is it

 I've tired of poor quality translation for russian osTicket and permanent race condition for bad translation.
-That is my i've created this translation from scratch.
+That is why i've created this translation from scratch.

 ### Don't forget